Kannauj district: Demographics

+Hindus are the majority population.
+Muslims form a significant minority in urban areas, and the towns Samdhan and Talgram are Muslim-majority.

 At the time of the 2011 Census of India, 96.62% of the population in the district spoke Hindi (or a related language) and 2.89% Urdu as their first language.

 The District's population was 1,388,923 in 2001.
 Of these, 1,156,951 (or 83.3%) lived in rural areas, while 231,972 (or 16.7%) lived in urban areas.

 Historical and Spiritual importance

 There are many temples in Kannauj which are very important by both Historical as well as spiritual purposes.
 In the time of King Harsha it was the kingdom of India.

 It is very much famous for Kannauj Perfume also.
 That is the reason why it is mentioned as the city of perfumes.

 Colleges

 Medical College

 Government Medical College, Kannauj is a government medical college located in Tirwa of Kannauj.
 It is affiliated to King George's Medical University, Lucknow.
 In 2012, the institute become recognized for 100 M.B.B.S. seats by Medical Council of India (MCI).